 Volunteer abroad scholarships & opportunities

 When it comes to databases of volunteer abroad funding, the internet is truly your friend.
 Youth Opportunities is one of the few options we've found.
-It's a constantly updated list of scholarships from around the world, most of which are applicable to those seeking to study or intern abroad, however, the occasional service-learning or volunteer grant has been known to be listed.
+It's a constantly updated list of global scholarships, most of which are applicable to those seeking to study or intern abroad, however, the occasional service-learning or volunteer grant has been known to be listed.

 Below you can also find open scholarships and grants to help fund your volunteer efforts around the world.
-Make sure to check back regularly, as new applications open up, because you know what they say, the early bird always catches the volunteer scholarship!
+Make sure to check back regularly, as new applications do open up!

 The National Grid: Samuel Huntington Service Award